abhijithpecsol/ncsu-ece561-EmbeddedSystemsDesign/README.md

 # ECE561
-Repo for work in ECE 561
+Repo for working on all projects in ECE 561

+Michael Meli
+ECE 561
+NC State University